Supporting and Promoting Girl Scouting in Northeast Ohio since 2000

 3 floor nominations denied

-Motions to permit the nominations were denied
+Motions to permit the nominations denied

 General Assembly required to continue voting for board members even after the necessary vacancies were filled.
 Had Assembly